 As one of the earliest pioneers of the Lifestyle Medicine movement, the Australasian Society of Lifestyle Medicine (ASLM) is active in Australia, New Zealand and internationally.
 ASLM provides advocacy, representation, education and training for doctors, allied health practitioners, public health professionals, researchers and educators working towards improved prevention, management and treatment of chronic, complex and lifestyle-related conditions.
 We aim to establish Lifestyle Medicine as central to clinical practice and health policy.
 ASLM welcomes the membership and participation of health professionals both in the region and overseas.

-The British Society of Lifestyle Medicine is in process of being approved as a Charitable Incorporated Organisation.
-It is delighted to be part of the global movement of Lifestyle Medicine.
-The BSLM aims to establish Lifestyle Medicine as central to health and wellbeing by promoting the prevention of avoidable lifestyle-related diseases, by advocating treatment of diseases of the 21st century with a holistic approach and by influencing health care and health policy.
-Raising awareness of Lifestyle Medicine principles and providing leadership and support for healthcare practitioners is a primary objective.
-The BSLM acknowledges that there are social and environmental determinants of disease which should be addressed at national and international level.
-The BSLM intends to play its part.
-For more information about the BSLM, visit bslm.org.uk.
+The British Society of Lifestyle Medicine (BSLM) is an approved Charitable Incorporated Organisation that aims to establish Lifestyle Medicine as central to health and well-being by promoting the prevention of avoidable lifestyle-related diseases, by advocating treatment of diseases of the 21st century with a holistic approach, and by influencing healthcare and health policy.

-The Canadian Academy of Lifestyle Medicine (CALM) is a non-profit organization started by ordinary people within the health care system who are concerned about the epidemic of chronic illness and disease.
+The Canadian Academy of Lifestyle Medicine (CALM) is a non-profit organisation started by ordinary Canadians within the health care system who are concerned about the epidemic of chronic illness and disease.
 CALM provides a forum for evidence-based information, resources, advocacy, education, research, discussion & practical tools.
-Through communication & connection with others who believe in health through healthy living, CALM promotes a philosophy of care that focuses on effective LIFESTYLE CHOICES as the first line of treatment and prevention.
-KEEP CALM and JOIN the REVOLUTION!
-Visit www.calmlifestylemedicine.ca to learn more.
+Through communication & connection with others who believe in health through healthy living, CALM promotes a philosophy of care that focuses on effective lifestyle choices as the first line of treatment and prevention.

-The European Lifestyle Medicine Organization (ELMO) is a scientific society dedicated to research, prevention and treatment of chronic diseases and lifestyle-related diseases (syn: noncommunicable diseases NCDs).
-The goals of the European Lifestyle Medicine Organization are to prevent lifestyle-related chronic diseases, improve the management of people who have these diseases through professional education and research, and to develop guidelines, standards and policies that promote optimal patient care and health.
+The European Lifestyle Medicine Organization (ELMO) is a scientific society dedicated to research, prevention and treatment of chronic diseases and lifestyle-related diseases (noncommunicable diseases).
+ELMO aims to prevent lifestyle-related chronic diseases, improve the management of people who have these diseases through professional education and research, and to develop guidelines, standards and policies that promote optimal patient care and health.
 ELMO promotes evidence-based medicine and a systems-based approach to chronic diseases.
-For more information, visit www.eulm.org.

-The German Society for Lifestyle Medicine (GSLM) is the medical society for preventitive and lifestyle medicine in Germany.
-We support and conduct research into the effects of lifestyle (diet, stress, exercise, sleep) on human health and develop lifestyle interventions to fight lifestyle related diseases, especially NCDs (Non Communicable Diseases such as diabetes, depression, stroke, cancer and cardiovascular diseases).
-A free course for German speaking professionals can be found at: lebensstilmedizin.org/kurs/ providing an overview of why lifestyle is the best medicine, why it’s not widely used in the medical system and how to help patients / clients to change their lifestyles.
-For more information in German, visit www.lebensstilmedizin.org/en/.
+The German Society for Lifestyle Medicine (GSLM) is the medical society for preventative and lifestyle medicine in Germany.
+GSLM support and conduct research into the effects of lifestyle (diet, stress, exercise, sleep) on human health and develop lifestyle interventions to fight lifestyle related diseases, especially NCDs (Non-Communicable Diseases such as diabetes, depression, stroke, cancer and cardiovascular diseases).

-The Italian Lifestyle Medicine Association (ILMA) represents the Italian chapter of the international Lifestyle Medicine community.
-As well as its sister organizations the goals of the Italian Lifestyle Medicine Association are to prevent lifestyle-related non-communicable chronic diseases and improve the management of people who have these diseases through professional education and research, and develop guidelines, standards and policies that promote optimal patient care and health.
-Founded in 2015 in the home of Mediterranean Diet, ILMA community is growing rapidly and its Board has immediately organized and supported the first Lifestyle Medicine courses at Italian universities.
-For more information, visit www.italianlifestylemedicine.org.
+Founded in 2015, the Italian Lifestyle Medicine Association (ILMA) represents the Italian chapter of the international Lifestyle Medicine community.
+As well as its sister organisations, the goals of the Italian Lifestyle Medicine Association are to prevent lifestyle-related non-communicable chronic diseases and improve the management of people who have these diseases through professional education and research, and develop guidelines, standards and policies that promote optimal patient care and health.

-The Philippine College of Lifestyle Medicine (PCLM) is part of the vision of the founding members of the Asian Society of Lifestyle Medicine (ASLM) to create in all Asian countries represented by the members, national professional organizations on Lifestyle Medicine that will continue the movement of treating the causes of disease through changes in diet and lifestyle.
+The Philippine College of Lifestyle Medicine (PCLM) is part of the vision of the founding members of the Asian Society of Lifestyle Medicine to create in all Asian countries represented by the members, national professional organisations on Lifestyle Medicine that will continue the movement of treating the causes of disease through changes in diet and lifestyle.
 The mission of PCLM is to continue the values and objectives of Lifestyle Medicine in the Philippines.
-Soon to be registered as a legal professional organization in the Philippines, the PCLM will seek affiliation with the Philippine Medical Association to be recognized as a medical specialty organization with its own constitution and by-laws, certification for residency training programs, practice competencies and clinical guidelines.
-Our logo shows the unity in diversity of local culture and dialect in the Philippines as represented by the tree top with the different shades of green and among the leaves, upholding a mango, the national fruit of the Philippines, to represent health and the fruit of our labor, we aim to restore the physical, mental, social, emotional and spiritual health of the Filipino.